jamesrhester/Lerche.jl/paper.md

 in which case a non-contextual lexer might wrongly fail to recognise the keyword.

-Lark/Lerche grammars extend the EBNF standard in several ways.
+The Lark grammars recognised by `Lerche` extend the EBNF standard in several ways.
 To aid in composability, they support templating, and importing rules and terminals from other grammars.
 To aid in refactoring, they support expressing rule semantics, which are translatable to common tree operations.
 For example, rules starting with `_` are considered to be auxiliary, and don't produce their own node.
 Terminals starting with `_` aren't included in the tree, which is often desired for punctation such as commas and parentheses.
 In order to resolve possible ambiguities or conflicts, there is support for specifying priority in terminals and rules.